Facebook's currency Libra faces financial, privacy pushback

 Facebook unveiled its much-rumored currency Tuesday and said it will launch publicly early next year with such partners as Uber, Visa, Mastercard and PayPal.

-But it comes as Facebook already faces scrutiny over its poor record on privacy and its dominance in social media, messaging and related businesses.
+But Facebook already faces scrutiny over its poor record on privacy and its dominance in social media, messaging and related businesses.

-Libra poses new questions for Facebook: Given that cryptocurrency is lightly regulated now, if at all, how will financial regulators oversee Facebook's plan?
+Libra poses new questions for the social network: Given that cryptocurrency is lightly regulated now, if at all, how will financial regulators oversee Facebook's plan?
 And just how much more personal data will this give the social media giant, anyway?

 A 'RUDE AWAKENING' OVER REGULATION?